 In the past two decades, zoning changes and land use policies designed for the entire County have helped to direct new growth in the Planning Area.
 While growth and change are recognized as inevitable and often positive, the rapid development in the Planning Area has also negatively impacted the quiet, rural character of the community.
 Community members have expressed frustration and exasperation at decisions and policies impacting the community in which they feel community concerns were not addressed or considered.
-This has led to the impression of disenfranchisement at the community level and served to discourage participation in community and County level decision-making
+This has led some members of the community to feel a sense of disenfranchisement at the community level and served to discourage their participation in community and County level decision-making.

+The current regulations for setbacks (the distance between structures and the property line) in most Zoning Districts are considerably stricter than the County standard.
+This has led to many variance requests for both new and existing structures.

+The Board of County Commissioners adopted commercial cannabis regulations in 2021.
+There are mixed opinions in the community concerning commercial cannabis.

 5.5 LAND USE PLAN AND GROWTH MANAGEMENT KEYS TO SUSTAINABILITY

-Land uses within the Planning Area will protect the natural resources, historical resources and rural character of the communities in the La Cienega Valley.

 Increased awareness of the importance of maintaining rural and agricultural character of the communities in the Planning Area.

 Protection and maintenance of clean air and water as community priorities in the Planning Area.